First Student UK: Development

-First West Yorkshire successfully piloted one of the first yellow school bus schemes in the Huddersfield and Calderdale area in 2000.
+First West Yorkshire successfully piloted one of the first school bus schemes in the Huddersfield and Calderdale area between 2000 and 2001, utilising a fleet of Blue Bird buses painted in school bus yellow and run on 'closed door' home-to-school services.
+This followed a scheme introduced by Staffordshire County Council in 1998, which made use of a fleet of 15 yellow Blue Bird buses.

 In 2002, another early scheme began in Wrexham, Wales.
 It was contracted to First Cymru, who began to operate the scheme in June of that year.
 FirstGroup's chief executive Moir Lockhead said "we believe that the yellow school bus offers the safest, most reliable way to transport children to and from school".
-As with other schemes, including one in Runnymede in Surrey set up around the same time, First had to open new bases to operate the school buses, having no other operations in the respective areas.
-The first schemes also had buses built like traditional US school buses, whereas later schemes have more conventional UK bus shapes.

 By October 2002, FirstGroup's first Welsh scheme had proved successful enough for the fleet of buses to be doubled.

 As further schemes developed, First became more involved in setting up schemes.
+To develop this system in the United Kingdom, the company appointed Linda Howard, who had owned and operated her own school bus company in the United States before it was acquired by First, as managing director.

-First Berkshire, already running the Runnymede First Student service, won the contract from Surrey County Council in 2005 to operate the Ride Pegasus! school bus scheme, although using buses in a different livery.
+First Berkshire, already running the Runnymede First Student service, won the contract from Surrey County Council in 2005 to operate the 'Ride Pegasus!' school bus scheme, although using buses in a different livery.
 However, this ended in July 2010 following the withdrawal of funding.

 In December 2007, a yellow school bus visited Perth, Scotland, to test reactions.
 FirstGroup suggested that their research shows 86% of British parents would like to send their children to school in dedicated buses.

-To develop this system in the United Kingdom the company decided to bring in American knowledge in the form of managing director Linda Howard, who had owned and operated her own school bus company in the States before it was acquired by First.

-In 2008, one bus toured the country on trials.
-The campaigns continued.
-Former Home Secretary David Blunkett supports the use of yellow school buses, and in 2008 worked with First to campaign for wider use of the school bus system.
+Another bus toured across the United Kingdom on trials during 2008, with former Home Secretary David Blunkett working with First to campaign for wider use of their school bus system.